yujikaneko/Microwave_NDT_Review/README.md

 ## Overview

 This repository is dedicated to the critical evaluation of a doctoral thesis titled "A Study on Microwave Non-Destructive Evaluation of Delamination in IC Package," presented at Tohoku University in 1999.
-Our objective is to assess the research integrity of this work by identifying potential Questionable Research Practices (QRP) and fostering an open scientific discussion.&#8203;:contentReference[oaicite:2]{index=2}
+Our objective is to assess the research integrity of this work by identifying potential Questionable Research Practices (QRP) and fostering an open scientific discussion.

 ## Table of Contents